-One side story to my debates about audio quality is how the mainstream tech press – meaning the people who cover phones, TV’s, smart watches, laptops, etc. – always seem to have their head up their asses when it comes to audio products.
+One thing I’ve noticed during my debating about audio quality is how the mainstream tech press – meaning the people who cover phones, TV’s, smart watches, laptops, etc. – always seem to have their head up their asses when it comes to audio products.

-Their ignorance of audio basics is shielded by an arrogance about all things consumer tech.
+Their ignorance of audio basics seems overshadowed by an arrogance about all things consumer tech.
 They wrongfully assume audio expertise and botch their reviews.

 Audio specifics are counter-intuitive at times.
 Very few digital tech people understand audio signal flow.

-The message boards & comments after the review are even worse, with outright false claims masquerading as fact!
+When there is an article that touches on audio quality, the message boards & comments after are even worse, with outright false claims masquerading as fact.
 Characters of all stripes blare clueless opinions disguised as common-sense fact.

-I sometimes take up the challenge of straightening these arguments out, and of course, it usually gets me nowhere.
-Unless the rabbit hole of internet flame battles is really a destination!
+I sometimes take up the challenge of straightening these arguments out, and of course, it usually gets me nowhere (unless the rabbit hole of internet flame battles is a destination you strive for).

-My latest attempt at education got me banned from Ars Technica, a site about technology that asked me to leave their community for claiming that MP3 is less than perfect for music.
+My latest attempt at conversation got me banned from Ars Technica, a site about technology that recently asked me to leave their community for…. claiming…. that MP3 is less than perfect for music.

 Oh the horror!
 I’ve had similar luck and been told to scram from other tech sites, too.